Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

 ### Integrity
 Maintaining the consistency , accuracy and trustworthiness of data through out the lifecycle .
-The data is always uptodate and complete and have not been accidentally modified  by the unauthorized user.
+The data must be always uptodate and complete and have not been accidentally modified  by the unauthorized user.

 ### Availability
 It refers to the capacity for authorized users or parties to access the information on a consistent and timely access.
 Basically data should be available whenever you need, wherever u need .

+---
 ### What is Cyber Threat?

 It is a harmful act that aims to harm data , steal data or otherwise disrupt digital life.